TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 12/2 Samuel 12.15.md

 ---

-And Nathan departed unto his house.
-And Jehovah struck the child that Uriah's wife bare unto David, and it was very sick.
+Nathan departed to his house.
+Yahweh struck the child that Uriah's wife bore to David, and it was very sick.